Skip to main content

 FastSkillService (Main Service)

-The FastSkillService is the primary interface that AI agents use directly to access skill functionality.
-It provides a unified API for skill discovery, loading, and execution without acting as a tool calling layer.
+The primary interface for AI agents to access skill functionality.
+Provides unified API for discovery, loading, and execution.
 Key responsibilities:

 service.initialize().await?;